 A dental hygienist or a dental assistant may not initiate the administration of nitrous oxide to a patient under any circumstances.

-A dental hygienist or a registered dental assistant may terminate or reduce the amount of nitrous oxide previously administered by the dentist.
+A dental hygienist or a registered dental assistant may terminate or reduce the amount of nitrous oxide previously initiated and administered by the dentist.